Replace Failed Asphalt Roofing in Central Massachusetts

 When asphalt roofs were first invented in 1901, the idea was to replace the more expensive wood and slate roofs with an inexpensive “look-a-like”.
 I think most people would agree that they succeeded.
 The trouble is, as time has gone on, the percentage of asphalt used in the product has been significantly reduced, and fillers, including paper, have been added to keep the costs down, which is why they don’t last nearly as long as they once did.

-Aluminum, on the other hand, can easily be formed into multiple profiles, like slate and wood, that look far more realistic than their less expensive asphalt replacement.
+Aluminum, on the other hand, can easily be formed into multiple styles, like slate and wood, that look far more realistic than their less expensive asphalt replacement.
 Most aluminum roofs are made from a very high percentage of recycled material, if not 100%.
 Once their life is over, they will be recycled again.
-Roofs can combine multiple profiles to achieve the look that really enhances your home’s exterior.
-Our most popular combination is one of our shingle metal roof profiles, slate or shake, along with a standing seam profile on low sloped or porch roofs.
+Roofs can combine multiple styles to achieve the look that really enhances your home’s exterior.
+Our most popular combination is one of our shingle metal roof styles, slate or shake, along with a standing seam style on low sloped or porch roofs.

 Sheet metal, or “standing seam metal roofs”, are a great choice for contemporary and ultra-modern homes.
 On the other hand, metal shingle roofing is great for more traditional looking homes, and some can even replicate the look of Spanish tile barrel roofs.